 We will take yOu to some of the deepest, mOst remote areas of the BOb Marshall.

 Due to the isolation of the Bob Marshall Wilderness, the river and its tributaries remain lightly fished.
 This results in the quality of fishery now being as good as it was many decades ago.
 Skilled anglers can catch over 100 fish per rod on good days, but it is common for each boat to land 40+ native cutthroat each float day.
 These Cutthroat Trout range in size, but there are many in the 12-18” range, and they love to rise to dry flies!

 The South Fork is also one of the only places where an angler can fish for the native Bull Trout.
 The South Fork Drainage is the largest stronghold of these native Char in the Lower 48 states.
 These big fish act like an anadromous species, migrating upstream every July from Hungry Horse Reservoir.
 Some of our lucky anglers have brought Bull Trout in excess of 30 inches to hand.

 Legal fishing season for Bull Trout closes on July 31.

 Our Day Floats & wade fishing trips depart from the Lodge so anglers can choose to do what they love most.
 Float three different stretches of the South Fork or wade fish the stunning Spotted Bear River.

 We have 17 miles of the South Fork that we can float fish from our lodge.
-We typically break this section of river into 2 separate days of float fishing.
+We typically break this section of river into three separate days of float fishing.
 The quality of flyfishing along this section of river is top shelf.